unimarkup/specification/markup/inlines/formattings.md

 The following examples show text with formatting keywords, but no/partial formatting is applied, because not all requirements are fulfilled.

 ```
-Text with* italic keyword followed by a whitespace.
+Plain text with* italic keyword followed by a whitespace.

-Text *with correct italic opening keyword, but paragraph ends without closing keyword.
+Text *with correct italic opening keyword, it is implicitly closed at the end of this paragraph.

 Text *with correct opening keyword, *but closing keyword is preceded by a whitespace.

-Text ***with correct bold and italic opening keyword, but* only italic closing keyword is correct with bold not being applied.
+Therefore formatting continuous until the end of this paragraph.

-Text ***with correct bold and italic opening keyword, but** only bold closing keyword is correct with italic not being applied.
+Text ***with correct bold and italic opening keyword, but* only italic closing keyword is explicit with bold being closed implicitly at the end of this paragraph.
 ```

 ## Format stacking